East Side of the Park

 Angels View Meadow

-This hidden meadow between Angels View vista point and Angels Point is a charming private picnic area.
+This hidden meadow between Angels View vista point and Angels Point (with the large sculpture) is a charming, and quiet private picnic area.

 Angels Point

-At Angels Point is a 28 ft. tall modernist sculpture by Echo Park artist Peter Shire (honoring Grace and her husband Frank).
+At Angels Point is a 28 ft. tall modernist sculpture by Echo Park artist Peter Shire (honoring our benefactor Grace E. Simons and her husband Frank).

 Angels Point Overlook